 “My goal with getting the MSBA is to be able to grow my knowledge of industry skills, tools, and acumen,” she says.
 “Along with that I believe the MSBA will help to make me stand out as a candidate in the competitive job market.”

-Marissa is confident she can handle her duties this summer after a strong internship experience last summer with The Charles Schwab Corporation.
+Marissa is confident she can handle her duties after a strong internship experience last summer with The Charles Schwab Corporation.

 “The impact that this Schwab internship made is incredible.
 I’ve been able to gain a deeper insight and understanding of the financial services industry and better my own understanding of personal finance,” says Marissa, who was a member of Schwab’s Digital Services team, specifically the Digital Cross-Enterprise Platform team.